PerVillalva/ai-browser-scraper/README.md

 playwright install
 ```

-⸻
+---

-🔐 Setup
+## 🔐 Setup

-	1. Create a .env file:
+-   Create a .env file: `touch .env`

-`touch .env.example .env`

-	2. Paste your OpenAI API key inside .env:
+-   Paste your OpenAI API key inside the `.env`: `OPENAI_API_KEY=sk-...`

-`OPENAI_API_KEY=sk-...`

-	3. (Optional) Update your Chrome path inside main.py if you’re not on MacOS.
+-   (Optional) Update your Chrome path inside `main.py` if you’re not on MacOS.

-⸻
+---

-▶️ Run It
+## ▶️ Run It

-python main.py
+`python main.py`

 You’ll see:
 • A Chrome browser window open on Apify’s X page
 • GPT-4o navigating and extracting data from the 3 most recent posts
 • Clean output saved to a JSON file:

-⸻
+---

-🛠 Customize It
+## 🛠 Customize It

-	•	Want to scrape Instagram, Amazon, or Reddit instead?
+-   Want to scrape Instagram, Amazon, or Reddit instead?
 Just change the initial_actions URL and update the prompt.
-	•	Want to run it for multiple profiles?
+-   Want to run it for multiple profiles?
 Wrap the task in a loop and switch URLs dynamically.
-	•	Want to extract more data (likes, timestamps)?
+-   Want to extract more data (likes, timestamps)?
 Update the Pydantic model and your task prompt accordingly.

-⸻

-📎 Requirements
-	•	Python 3.8+
-	•	Access to an LLM API key (the example is using OpenAI GPT-4o)
-	•	Google Chrome installed